Welcome to Class 3

 This year Class 3 will be taught by Mrs Lock on a Monday, Tuesday and Wednesday and Mrs Middleton on Thursday and Friday.
 We are very excited to have our new class and look forward to getting to know every child over the coming year.

-This half term our topic is 'George VI'.
+Our first half term topic is 'George VI'.

 We will be learning about an important event that happened during his reign - World War II.